hainbalazs/cssc-public/README.md

 ## Featured technical elements
-Required skills for the project: JavaScript, HTML, CSS, webdesign, Photoshop.
+Required skills for the project: JavaScript, HTML, CSS, web design, Photoshop.
-The web application features: DOM element mainpulation, input validation, animations, cross-browser compatibility.
+The web application features: DOM element manipulation, input validation, animations, and cross-browser compatibility.

 ## Licensing
 This project is licensed under the TC&C Ltd. Proprietary License.
-I have been are granted permission to view and use the source code solely for educational and non-commercial purposes, including personal portfolio demonstrations.
+I have been granted permission to view and use the source code solely for non-commercial (personal portfolio demonstration) purposes.
 Modification, distribution, or reproduction of the source code in any form is strictly prohibited without explicit written consent from TC&C Ltd. The source code provided here represents a simplified model and does not accurately reflect the full capabilities of the company's products. https://www.tcandc.com

 ## Authorship
-The entire project was developed by Balázs Hain including: design, graphics, and implementation of the web application.
+The entire project was developed by Balázs Hain including the design, graphics, and implementation of the web application.